AntirWiki/Antir/content/Campaigns/Misc Campaign Ideas.md

 ---
 Threat so big it's multiple parts with their own initiatives and HP

 Walk into a dungeon with dead enemies and unset traps.
-Once they reach the goal, the enemies revive and traps rearm.
+Once they reach the end, the enemies revive and traps rearm.
 Memory challenge

 Diseases